MISSISSIPPI CODE TITLE 45.

 (4) (a) A person required to register under this chapter shall not reside

-playground, ballpark or other recreational facility utilized by persons under
+or other recreational facility utilized by persons under the age of eighteen

-the age of eighteen (18) years.
+(18) years.

-(b) A person residing within one thousand five hundred
+(b) A person residing within three thousand (3,000) feet

-this subsection if any of the following apply:
+if any of the following apply:

 (i) The